ncatlab/nlab-content/pages/2/8/1/1/1182/content.md

 * [[generalized universal bundle]].

 Notice that when we speak of "homotopy" in the above, we mean _categorical homotopies_.
 These loop space constructions see only homotopies which actually exist as _morphism_s.
-If it is isn't clear what is meant by that statement, see the discusssion at [[constant infinity-stack]] for the two different perspective on a [[topological space]], once as a categorically discrete but topologically non-discrete object, once as a topologically discrete but categorically non-discrete object.
+If it is isn't clear what is meant by that statement, see the discusssion at [[constant infinity-stack]] for the two different perspectives on a [[topological space]], once as a categorically discrete but topologically non-discrete object, once as a topologically discrete but categorically non-discrete object:

-In order for the above homotopy pullbacks to compute the intended loop spaces of topological spaces, these topological spaces need to be regarded as the (topologiccally discrete!) [[infinity-groupoid]]s they correspond to, i.e. as [[constant infinity-stack]]s.
+In order for the above homotopy pullbacks to compute the intended loop spaces of topological spaces, these topological spaces need to be regarded as the topologically discrete(!) [[infinity-groupoid]]s they correspond to, i.e. as [[constant infinity-stack]]s.

 Now, with the understanding of [[loop space object]]s as homotopy pullbacks understood, the above statement about $\infty$-Hochschild (co)homology becomes essentially a triviality: